jschneier/django-storages/docs/backends/amazon-S3.rst

 - If you persist urls and rely on the output to use the signature version of ``s3`` set ``AWS_S3_SIGNATURE_VERSION`` to ``s3``
 - Update ``DEFAULT_FILE_STORAGE`` and/or ``STATICFILES_STORAGE`` to ``storages.backends.s3boto3.S3Boto3Storage``

 Additionally, you must install ``boto3``.
-In order to use all currently supported features, ``1.4.4`` is the minimum required version although we always recommend the most recent.
+The minimum required version is 1.4.4 although we always recommend the most recent.

 Please open an issue on the GitHub repo if any further issues are encountered or steps were omitted.